 - Object measurements.

-SimpleCV is one more open source framework for building computer vision applications.
-It deals access to many high-powered computer vision libraries like OpenCV, but without having to understand about bit depths, file formats, color spaces, etc. A few points in favor of SimpleCV are:
+SimpleCV is one more open-source framework for building computer vision applications.
+It deals access to many high-powered computer vision libraries like OpenCV, but without having to understand bit depths, file formats, color spaces, etc. A few points in favor of SimpleCV are: